What is a Parent Page in WordPress & How to Create One

 2 Difference Between a Parent Page and a Child Page

-Think of a parent page as a table of contents or a directory for a particular section of your website.
-Parent pages are typically displayed in your website’s navigation menu and can be linked to from other areas of your site.
+Think of a parent page as the table of contents for a section of your website.
+It acts as the main hub and is often included in your site’s navigation menu.

-A child page, on the other hand, is a page that is created under a parent page.
-It’s a sub-page connected to the parent page and falls under its hierarchy.
-Child pages are used to provide more detailed information about a specific topic or to break down a larger topic into smaller, more manageable sections.
+A child page, on the other hand, is a sub-page that lives under a parent page.
+It’s used to dive deeper into a specific topic or break down larger subjects into smaller, more manageable sections.

 Let’s look at an example to illustrate this.